Mount Kilimanjaro Lemosho Route

-All of the guides have been employed for over ten years with us, and they have been trained to our high standards personally by Director and high altitude climber Gavin Bate, who has climbed Kilimanjaro over forty times and is a guide on Mt Everest.
+All of the guides have been employed for over ten years with us, and they have been trained to our high standards personally by Director and high altitude climber Gavin Bate, who has climbed Kilimanjaro over forty times and is a guide on Everest.
 They know how to deal with medical emergencies and speak good English.
 They are very attentive and after so many years have a good understanding of western needs.
-They all have the necessary KINAPA cards (Kilimanjaro National Park qualification) and first aid certificates.
+They all have the necessary KINAPA cards (Kilimanjaro National Park qualification).

-- Duration 11 days
+- Duration 7 or 8 days

-- Numbers 3 - 15
+- Numbers 2 - 15

 - Altitude 5895m

 - Distance 70km

 - Challenge Moderate